-Liam is an Investment Associate with JPMorgan Chase and has over six years of experience in the financial services industry.
+Liam is an Associate with JPMorgan Chase and has over six years of experience in the financial services industry.
 His travels to several continents have enhanced his appreciation of people from various backgrounds.
 In his spare time, he enjoys spending time with friends in the world’s greatest city, New York City!

 Film Team Leader

 Event & Program Coordinator

 A new dialogue began that embodied the importance and lack of intergenerational story sharing in the LGBT community at a historic, neighborhood restaurant in Brooklyn Heights.